Our demonstration gardens show how to effectively integrate native plants and other water-conserving ideas into your

 1305 Middlefield Road, Palo Alto

-We partnered with the City of Palo Alto to create this demonstration garden in 2010.
-The project was sponsored by Lyngso, the California Native Plant Society Santa Clara Valley Chapter, the Bay Area Water Supply and Conservation Agency, EarthCare Landscaping, and the Bay-Friendly Landscaping and Gardening Coalition.
+In partnership with the City of Palo Alto and other local organizations, we created this demonstration garden in 2010.
 We hold periodic free public workshops at the garden demonstrating sustainable landscaping practices and native plant maintenance techniques.